Scotland lock Sam Skinner has vowed to make the most of his Guinness Six Nations chance as he aims to leave his World Cup heartache behind.

 The big Exeter forward was certain to be one of the first names down for a seat on the plane to Japan last autumn after impressing during his first six Test appearances for Gregor Townsend's side.

-It was a bitter blow but Skinner has now finally recovered and is aiming on taking out his frustrations against Les Bleus, who bring the latest stage of their Grand Slam quest to Murrayfield on Sunday.
+It was a bitter blow but Skinner has now finally recovered and aims to take out his frustrations against Les Bleus, who bring the latest stage of their Grand Slam quest to Murrayfield on Sunday.

 "I'm thrilled to be back in," said Skinner.
 "I love being back with the guys and I'm ready to get stuck in.